revl/svn_replay/README.md

 }
 ```

-Just like there can be multiple source repositories, there can be
-multiple `PathMapping` elements for each repository.
-Here's an
+For each repository, multiple `PathMapping` elements can be
-example where pathnames of the `include` and `src` directories of
+defined.
+Here's an example where pathnames of the separated
+`include` and `src` directories of a C library are rewritten
-a C library are rewritten so that the library has its own private
+so that the library gets its own private directory.
-directory.

 ```perl
 {